publishpress/publishpress-statuses/readme.txt

 == Changelog ==

 = [1.1.7] - 2 Oct 2025 =
-* Fixed : Revision Statuses screen was missing Add New button
-* Fixed : Revision Statuses were listed as disabled
 * Fixed : Plugin-defined statuses could not be disabled
 * Fixed : Typo in Visibility Statuses promo